-Members and visitors must not, under any circumstances, complain about the conduct of a member of staff, nor about the state of the Course, to any member of the Ground Staff.
-Any complaint must be made to the Golf Director or member of the Golf Sub Committee who will investigate the matter together with the Head Greenkeeper.
-If they cannot deal with the complaint themselves, the matter will be submitted to the Golf Sub Committee, or Board as appropriate.
+Members and visitors must not, under any circumstances, complain about the conduct of a member of staff, nor about the state of the Course directly to any member of the Ground Staff.
+Any complaint must be made to the Golf Director or member of the Course Maintenance and Improvement Team who will investigate the matter together with the Head Greenkeeper.
+If they cannot deal with the complaint themselves, the matter will be submitted to the Course Maintenance and Improvement Team or Board as appropriate.